Calories in Artichoke & Peppers Mozzarella, Smoked Provolone Cheese, Artichokes, Red & Yellow Peppers, Dried Tomatoes Stone Baked Italian Pizza

 📋 Nutrition Summary

-At 349.8 calories per serving (1 Serving (133.0g)), Artichoke & Peppers Mozzarella, Smoked Provolone Cheese, Artichokes, Red & Yellow Peppers, Dried Tomatoes Stone Baked Italian Pizza, Artichoke & Peppers is a high-calorie food — portion size matters if you're monitoring your daily intake.
+At 349.8 calories per serving (1 Serving (133.0g)), Artichoke & Peppers Mozzarella, Smoked Provolone Cheese, Artichokes, Red & Yellow Peppers, Dried Tomatoes Stone Baked Italian Pizza is a high-calorie food — portion size matters if you're monitoring your daily intake.
 Carbohydrates are the primary energy source at 57.0g per serving (66.1% of calories), with a good 3.1g of dietary fiber.
 One thing to note: a single serving contains 770.1mg of sodium (33% of the daily recommended limit), which is significant if you're watching your salt intake.

 🏷️ Diet & Nutrition Tags